waldner/terminator-runwith-plugin/README.md

-(The same settings can be configured using the plugin's own GUI configuration, accessible with right-click -> Run With -> Configure, but directly editing the configuration is the fastest way for now).
+(The same settings can be configured using the plugin's own GUI configuration, accessible with right-click -> Run With -> Configure, but directly editing the configuration is the fastest way for the purposes of this document).

-Now look for **.c** and **.py** filenames in your terminal output, and right-click on them to see the different actions presented in the plugin menu depending on the file type.
+Now look for **.c** and **.py** filenames in your terminal output, and right-click on them to see the different actions presented in the "Run With" section of the popup menu depending on the file type.

-The basic idea is that the plugin provides a number of patterns (ie regular expressions) and for each matched pattern, offers the possibility to run arbitrary commands on the matched text (or parts of it).
+The basic idea is that the plugin provides a number of patterns (ie regular expressions) and for each matched pattern, it allows for running arbitrary commands on the matched text (or parts of it).

 Each pattern has the following attributes:

-- `enabled`: whether the pattern enabled (surprise, surprise)
+- `enabled`: whether the pattern is enabled (surprise, surprise)
 - `name`: a mnemonic name identifying the pattern (eg, `c-file`, `py-file` above)
 - `pattern`: the actual regular expression that matches the text we're interested in.
-If we use Python named capture groups (eg `(?P<FOO>fo..bar)`), we can use them to extract only parts of the matched text to use in the commands associated with this pattern.
+If we use Python named capture groups (eg `(?P<FOO>fo..bar)`), we can use them to extract only parts of the matched text to use in the actions associated with this pattern.
 In the above example, we used `(?P<FULLNAME>[/A-Za-z0-9_-]+/(?P<NAME>[^/]+\.c))\b` for a simplified C filename matcher and defined the <FULLNAME> and <NAME> captures that contain